josenestorpardoherrera/PersonalSite/content/project/smart-living-room.md

 # {{< gallery album="1" >}} This has to be after the "+++"

 +++
 *(Feb-Jun 2014)*

-The main objetive of this project was about the design and implementation -in a FPGA- of an automatic control system of light intensity in a scale-model of a room, through the position of a blackout and the light intensity of a bulb.
+<p align="justify">The main objetive of this project was about the design and implementation -in a FPGA- of an automatic control system of light intensity in a scale-model of a room, through the position of a blackout and the light intensity of a bulb.</p>

 Teammates: Pedro Nel Acero Brochero, Jose Libardo Navia Vela.